 << Back to Blog Posts

 Just like integrated training, ongoing evaluations can and should take many forms.
 It might look like adding it as an agenda point during management meetings, surveying employees, having third-party evaluations, following up with team members during quarterly performance reviews, and getting feedback from new employees or recruits.

 Want to start building your basic D&I training for employees?
 Our micro-trainings are engaging, user-friendly explainer videos that make a big impression on viewers.
 Or, we can work with you to create something for your organization (or a combination of both!).
-Contact us here to set up a time to speak about your D&I goals.
+Contact us here to set up a time to speak about your DE&I goals.

+<< Back to Blog Posts